by Kenneth Radu

 hard and did not become distracted.
 He also logged onto websites devoted to

 chemistry and physics his father ignored.
-They all sucked Adrian into whirlpools of colour and energy
+They all sucked Adrian

 By grade eleven, he decided to pursue science for